A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Numerical analysis: millicharged DM relic density, temperature evolution and fit to EDGES data

 Even though the couplings between the dark sector and SM particles is weak, the coupling among the dark sector particles is large enough to establish a thermal bath.
 Chemical equilibrium is established when the interaction rate of number changing processes, such as $D\bar{D}\to\gamma'\gamma'$, becomes larger than the Hubble parameter.
 Even after the particle species fall out of chemical equilibrium, kinetic equilibrium can still be maintained in the dark sector via scattering with massless degrees of freedom, i.e. $D\phi\to D\phi$.
-We show in the left panel of Fig.~\ref{fig2} the yield of $D$ and $\gamma'$ as a function of the hidden sector temperature $T_h$ for benchmark (b).
+We show in the left panel of Fig.~\ref{fig2} the yield of {$D$, $\gamma'$ and $\phi$} as a function of the hidden sector temperature $T_h$ for benchmark (b).
 The yield starts increasing at high temperatures as the SM injects energy into the hidden sector.
-Shortly after, the dark sector particles enter in chemical equilibrium as indicated in the figure.
+The rise in the yield of $\phi$ is delayed since the scalar particle is produced only through interactions with $D$ as indicated in Eq.~(\ref{yphi}).
+Shortly after, the dark sector particles {$D$ and $\gamma'$} enter in chemical equilibrium as indicated in the figure {while $\phi$ joins the thermal bath later depending on the size of $\lambda$}.
 After that, the particle yields start tracing their equilibrium distribution shown by the green dashed line.
-The yields of $D$ and $\gamma'$ reach a maximum and plateau for a period of time.
+The yields of {$D$, $\gamma'$ and $\phi$} reach a maximum and plateau for a period of time.
 Annihilations of $D\bar{D}$ to $\gamma'\gamma'$ and to SM particles deplete the DM relic density before it eventually departs from its equilibrium number density and freezes out at $T_h\sim 0.4$ MeV.
 This corresponds to $x=m_D/T_h\sim 30$, a typical value around which freeze-out occurs in standard scenarios.
-Thus the freeze-out mechanism completely determines the DM relic density as it erases all memory pertaining to the specifics of the production mode prior to equilibrium.
-The dark photon's yield shows a dramatic drop as it is eliminated from the bath via the decays $\gamma'\to i~\bar{i},D\bar{D}$.
+Thus the freeze-out mechanism completely determines the DM relic density as it erases all memory pertaining to the specifics of the production mode prior to equilibrium. {The yield of $\phi$ increases slightly above its equilibrium value due to processes such as $D\bar{D}\to\phi\phi, \phi\gamma, \phi\gamma'$ after which it remains constant following freeze-out.
+The yield of $\phi$ is shown for two values of $\lambda$ (solid and dotted black lines) where a value three orders of magnitude higher results in a larger yield but has a moderate effect on the relic density where we observe a decrease of less than 5\%.} The dark photon's yield shows a dramatic drop as it is eliminated from the bath via the decays $\gamma'\to i~\bar{i},D\bar{D}$.
 The cyan dashed line shows the equilibrium yield of $D$ as a function of the visible sector temperature, $Y^{\rm eq}_D(T)$.
 Notice that $Y_D$ and $Y_{\gamma'}$ come close to $Y^{\rm eq}_D(T)$ and so the hidden sector and the visible sector never fully thermalize.
 This can be seen in the right panel of Fig.~\ref{fig2} where we plot $\xi\equiv 1/\eta=T_h/T$ as a function of the visible temperature $T$.
-It is clear that the hidden sector is heated by the visible sector and reaches a maximum of $\xi\sim 0.8$ followed by some oscillations before leveling off at $\xi\sim 0.5$.
+It is clear that the hidden sector is heated by the visible sector and reaches a maximum of $\xi\sim 0.8$ followed by some oscillations before leveling off at $\xi=0.5$.
 Let us explain the origin of the oscillations in $\xi$ which we divide into three regions I, II and III.

 As the temperature drops, the source term $j_h$ in Eq.~(\ref{y4}) becomes subdominant in comparison to the energy density and can be dropped.
 In this case, Eq.~(\ref{y3}) can be further simplified and written in terms of $\xi$ as